Week 11 NFL playoff picture: Cowboys to play for NFC East lead

 3. New England Patriots (7-3)

 Not much has changed here after a week of AFC East byes.
-The Patriots have a two-game lead in the division with only two games remaining against opponents who currently have a winning record.
+The Patriots have a two-game lead in the division with two games remaining against opponents that currently have winning records.
 They'll have a chance to improve their standing in the conference in Week 15, if not before, when they visit Pittsburgh.
 For now, they are seeded ahead of the Texans because of their Week 1 head-to-head victory.

 Next up: At New York Jets